PyLops/pylops_pydata2020/README.md

 Material for tutorial **Solving large-scale inverse problems in Python with PyLops**, to be taught at [PyData Global 2020](https://global.pydata.org) course.

 The material covered during the tutorial is composed of 3 jupyter notebooks.
-Partecipants can either use:
+Participants can either use:

 - local Python installation (follow these [instructions](https://pylops.readthedocs.io/en/latest/installation.html) to setup your environment)